tfoote/ros_ifc6410_guide/installing_ubuntu/README.md

 ### Flash the OS onto the device

 You will need to flash the images onto the board using fastboot.

-To get the board into fastbook you need to jumper pins 30 to 25 on the largest connector.
+To get the board into fastbook you need to jumper pins 30 to 26 on the largest connector.
 Details with pictures [in this article](http://mydragonboard.org/2013/forcing-ifc6410-into-fastboot/).

+After adding the jumper plug in the USB and the DC power.
+You should see multiple LEDs.
+(USB slave power is not enough, some LEDs will turn on but the board won't boot.)

+You will want to install `android-tools-fastboot`

+If the device is available in fastboot mode `sudo fastboot devices` will list the device.

+To flash the devices use the following commands.

+The images are contained in the BSP 1.3 downloaded from Inforce, they already contain the proprietary firmware.
+You do not need to follow the Linaro instructions for inserting them into the images.

 ```
-sudo fastboot flash boot boot-ifc6410-20140526-15.img
+sudo fastboot flash boot linaro_1410_boot.img
-sudo fastboot flash cache firmware-ifc6410-20140526-15.img
+sudo fastboot flash cache firmware-ifc6410-20141024-37.img
-sudo fastboot flash -S 768M userdata linaro-trusty-gnome-ifc6410-20140526-15.img
+sudo fastboot flash -S 768M userdata linaro-trusty-gnome-ifc6410-20141024-37.img
 sudo fastboot reboot
 ```

+Note: flashing the userdata will take a few minutes.

 #### Prereqisites.
 More documentation of this process can be found on the linaro page.